-For realistic power-spectrum amplitudes, even a small reduction in $\delta_c$ can increase $\beta(M)$ by many orders of magnitude.
+{ This expression follows from the standard Press--Schechter formalism applied to PBH formation~\cite{Carr:1975qj,Green:2020jor}.} For realistic power-spectrum amplitudes, if the threshold were reduced relative to GR, even a small decrease in $\delta_c$ can increase $\beta(M)$ by many orders of magnitude, due to the exponential sensitivity of the mass fraction to the collapse threshold~\cite{Green:2020jor}.
 As a consequence, observational constraints on PBH abundance can be translated into limits on the parameter $\alpha$ of the $f(R)$ model.

 Current multimessenger observations restrict the allowed fraction of PBHs over a wide mass range: \begin{itemize} \item \textbf{LIGO/Virgo/KAGRA:}\\ The observed merger rate of $\mathcal{O}(10\!-\!50)\,M_\odot$ black holes places a strong upper bound on the primordial abundance of PBHs in this mass range.
 Interpreting the GWTC-1--3 merger populations in terms of PBH binaries implies $\beta(M\!\sim\!30\,M_\odot)\lesssim 10^{-8}$ at formation \cite{LIGOScientific:2016dsl,KAGRA:2021vkt,Sasaki:2016jop}.
 Since $\beta(M,\alpha)$ increases exponentially as the collapse threshold $\delta_c(\alpha)$ decreases, this observational bound directly limits how much the $R^2$ correction in $f(R)=R+\alpha R^2$ can reduce the PBH formation threshold for perturbations reentering at these scales.